Pagoda Snail (Brotia pagodula)

 The ideal Giant Tower Cap Snail tank requirements are simple but specific.
 Although the official minimum is 40 litres, that is best treated as the floor rather than the goal.
 Because this is a large snail with a substantial shell and noticeable waste output, a larger aquarium gives better stability and more grazing area.
 If you are researching tower cap snail tank size, a 60-90 litre aquarium is usually a more comfortable long-term choice, especially in a mixed community or planted display.

 A single adult can live in 40 litres, but more space makes maintenance easier and gives the snail more room to forage.
-This species is not the best answer for people searching freshwater snails for small tanks or tower cap snail for nano tank, because its adult size is much greater than common ramshorns or nerites.
-It can technically fit into a 10 gallon system, so searches like freshwater snails for 10 gallon tank are not entirely wrong, but only if stocking is light and water quality is excellent.
+Because of its adult size, this is not the obvious answer for keepers searching freshwater snails for small tanks or a tower cap snail for nano tank, since it grows much larger than common ramshorns or nerites.
+It can technically fit a 10-gallon system, so the idea of freshwater snails for 10 gallon tank is not wrong for this species, but only with light stocking and excellent water quality.

 The recommended Giant Tower Cap Snail water parameters are 22-28°C, pH 7.0-8.0, and hardness 5-15 dGH.
-The ideal Giant Tower Cap Snail water temperature for routine care is around 24-26°C. The preferred Giant Tower Cap Snail pH level is neutral to slightly alkaline, and tower cap snail water hardness should never be allowed to fall too low.
-Soft, acidic water often leads to shell erosion over time.
+The ideal Giant Tower Cap Snail water temperature for routine care is around 24-26°C. The preferred Giant Tower Cap Snail pH level is neutral to slightly alkaline, and tower cap snail water hardness should never be allowed to fall too low, as soft, acidic water leads to shell erosion over time.

-People often ask do freshwater snails need a filter.
-In practice, yes, this species does best with filtration.
-A sponge filter, hang-on-back filter with guarded intake, or gentle internal filter all work well.
-The goal is not strong current but stable oxygenation and waste processing.
-Snails are sensitive to poor water quality, so a cycled filter is more important than fancy technology.
+People often ask do freshwater snails need a filter, and for this species the answer is yes.
+A sponge filter, hang-on-back filter with a guarded intake, or gentle internal filter all work well.
+The goal is not strong current but stable oxygenation and reliable waste processing.
+Snails are sensitive to poor water quality, so a fully cycled filter matters more than fancy technology.

 The Giant Tower Cap Snail for planted tank question comes up often, and the answer is yes: this species is usually an excellent choice for planted aquariums.
 It does not behave like a plant-destroying apple snail.
 Instead, it spends most of its time browsing algae and films from glass, décor, and leaves.
 Pair it with hardy plants, wood, and smooth stones.
 If you enjoy snail-focused aquascapes, compare it with the similarly eye-catching Yellow Rabbit Snail - Tylomelania Sp. or create contrast with a patterned Batik Nerite Snail - Neritina Variegata.